Generalized Rank via Minimal Subposet: Introduction

 \begin{enumerate} \item The interval module $ \K_\cP$ is indecomposable.
-It is therefore natural to ask wether it is a direct summand of $M$ and if so, what is the multiplicity \( \mathrm{mult}(M, \K_\cP) \) of \( \K_\cP \) in \( M \).
+It is therefore natural to ask wether it is a direct summand of $M$ and if so, what is the multiplicity \( \mult{\K_\cP}{M} \) of \( \K_\cP \) in \( M \).

-\item Generalizing the rank invariant introduced by Carlsson and Zomorodian in \cite{carlssonzomorodian09}, one can take the limit and colimit of $M$ viewed as a diagram over $\cP$ and ask what is the rank \( \mathrm{rk}\Psi_M \) of the canonical map from the limit to the colimit (see \cite{kimmemoli2021}) $\Psi_M : \lim M \to \colim M$. \end{enumerate} Remarkably, the numbers \( \mathrm{mult}(M, \K_\cP) \) and \( \mathrm{rk}\Psi_M \) coincide.
+\item Generalizing the rank invariant introduced by Carlsson and Zomorodian in \cite{carlssonzomorodian09}, one can take the limit and colimit of $M$ viewed as a diagram over $\cP$ and ask what is the rank \( \mathrm{rk}\Psi_M \) of the canonical map from the limit to the colimit (see \cite{kimmemoli2021}) $\Psi_M : \lim M \to \colim M$. \end{enumerate} Remarkably, the numbers \( \mult{\K_\cP}{M} \) and \( \mathrm{rk}\Psi_M \) coincide.
 This equality was shown by Chambers and Letscher \cite{chambersletscher2019} in the context of persistence modules, and earlier by Kinser \cite{kinser2008} for representations of tree quivers.

 A unifying perspective in all of these cases is to view a persistence module \( M \) as a functor from a small category---either a poset \( \cP \) or a quiver \( Q \)---to the category of vector spaces over a fixed field \( \K \).
-Interestingly, the equality of \( \mathrm{mult}(M, \K_\cP) \) and \( \mathrm{rk}\Psi_M \) relies only on categorical properties and not on specific features of posets or quivers.
+Interestingly, the equality of \( \mult{\K_\cP}{M} \) and \( \mathrm{rk}\Psi_M \) relies only on categorical properties and not on specific features of posets or quivers.
 This suggests that rank and multiplicity should agree whenever $M$ is a diagram indexed by a small connected category, as we show in \cref{thm:generalized-rank-general}.

-For efficient computation of rank \( \mathrm{rk}\Psi_M \), it is natural to consider the following problem. \begin{enumerate} \item Find a subposet \( \cS \subseteq \cP \) such that, for any $\cP$-persistence module, the rank of the limit-to-colimit map for $M$ can be recovered from the limit-to-colimit map of the restriction $M|_\cS$. \end{enumerate} In the language of categories, a connected subposet $\cS$ satisfies (3) whenever the functor $F:\cS\rightarrow \cP$ is both \emph{final} and \emph{initial} (\cref{subsec-finial-initial}).
+For efficient computation of rank \( \mathrm{rk}\Psi_M \), it is natural to consider the following problem. \begin{enumerate} \item Find a subposet \( \cS \subseteq \cP \) such that, for any $\cP$-persistence module, the rank of the limit-to-colimit map for $M$ can be recovered from the limit-to-colimit map of the restriction $M|_\cS$. \end{enumerate} In the language of categories, a connected subposet $\cS$ satisfies (3) whenever there is an inclusion functor $F:\cS\hookrightarrow \cP$ which is both \emph{final} and \emph{initial} (\cref{subsec-finial-initial}).
 As seen in our \cref{thm-colimit-preserving-restriction}, a poset functor $F$ is final (dually, initial) if and only if $M$ and $M|_\cS = MF$ have the same colimit (dually, limit) for every persistence module $M$ over $\cP$.

 For a two-dimensional grid posets, problem (3) was studied by Dey-Kim-M\'emoli in \cite{deykimmemoli2023}.
 They proved that if $\cP$ is a finite interval in $\mathbb{Z}^2$, then one can restrict to some zigzag subposet to compute the rank of the limit-to-colimit map.
 The subposet constructed in \cite{deykimmemoli2023} is initial and final (i.e., its embedding is an initial and final functor).
 More generally, Botnan-Oppermann-Oudot \cite[Proposition 3.9]{boo} gave a sufficient condition for restriction along a subposet $\cS \subseteq \bbR^n$ to preserve the \textit{generalized rank invariant}.
 This condition amounts to asking that the subposet is initial and final.
 Both of these results agree with our \cref{thm-colimit-preserving-restriction}.